Hearts European commitment made as Lee Johnson backed

-Hearts European commitment made as Hibernian boss Lee Johnson backed with ‘awareness’ claim
+Hearts European commitment made as Hibs boss Lee Johnson backed with ‘awareness’ claim

-All the latest news surrounding a Hearts and Hibernian after mixed starts from the Edinburgh sides.
+All the latest news surrounding a Hearts and Hibs after mixed starts from the Edinburgh sides.

-Hearts and Hibernian have put together very different starts to the season so far.

 Devlin commitment